abergs/docs-playground/src/guide/Concepts.md

 ## What is FIDO2?
 FIDO2 is the umbrella term for branding of world wide web consortium standards (W3C).
+FIDO authentication standards were developed in order to provide authentication that is more secure standard passwords and SMS 2FA.
+Using FIDO suthentication standards provide a secure experience that is simpler for consumer to use and developer implementation.

-FIDO2 consistsn of two standardized comppmemts **WebAuthn** and **CTAP**.
+FIDO2 consists of two standardized comppmemts **WebAuthn** and **CTAP**.
 Together, these standards operate to create a secure, passwordless experience.

 * **WebAuthn** is an API that connects a relying party to an application or login system.
 In a practical sense, WebAuthn creates an easy connection between the web and an application to allow passwordless authentication to occur.
 Learn more about WebAuthn at [Yubico](https://www.yubico.com/resource/why-webauthn-matters/)
-* **CTAP2** The CTAP2 components allows an external and portable authenticator (security key) to operate with a client platform.
+* **CTAP2** The client to authenticator protocol (CTAP)2 components allows an external and portable authenticator (security key) to operate with a client platform.
 FIDO CTAP2 is responsible for the external factor, like a security key, communicating with a website or account via an authenticator.

 In order to acheive FIDO2 compliance, the authentication process will incormporate both Webathn and CTAP2 standards.